mattvenn/piffin/glossary.md

 ### Side columns

+The 2 columns of 25 holes on the sides are connected from top to bottom, so that means:

-* The 2 columns on either side are electrically connected vertically along their length.
-So the red wire on the left is connected to the yellow wire.
+* All the holes beneath the red wire on the left are connected,
+* All the holes beneath the blue wire on the left are connected,
+* The red and blue holes are not connected to each other.

 ### Middle rows

-* The middle columns are connected horizontally, so the yellow wire connects to the resistor.
+The 30 rows of 5 holes in the middle are connected horizontally.
+The 2 banks of columns (A-E and F-J) are not connected, so:

+* All the holes on row 10 under the yellow wire are connected,
+* All the holes on row 11 under the green wire are connected,
+* The yellow and green holes are not connected,
-* The bank of 5 columns on the left (A-E) are separate to those on the right (F-J).
+* The holes under the orange wire are not connected to the yellow holes.

-## circuit
+## Circuit

 A circuit is made up of different components electrically connected together.
-The [breadboard](#breadboard) example above shows a circuit made up of wires, a resistor and an LED.

 ## CLI

 Stands for Command Line Interface.
 Where we type the commands on a keyboard.
 The only graphics are textual characters.
 Often seen as scary or old, the GUI is actually a very powerful way of interacting with a computer, and very common with the [Linux](#linux) operating system.

-## conditional
+## Conditional

 A program is made of a sequence of instructions.
 If we only have a sequence then every time the program runs, the same thing happens.
 We use a conditional if we want the program to do different things depending on its environment.
 For example; switching off a light when it gets bright.